 (b) are noncitizens under the Immigration and Nationality Act (INA); or

-(c) are noncitizens paroled into the United States under section 212(d)(5) of the INA for less than one year.
+(c) are noncitizens paroled into the US under the INA § 212(d)(5) for less than one year.

 (2) Other Provisions.
-The following provisions apply to CommonHealth applicants and members who are described above in 130 CMR 519.012(B)(1), 130 CMR 505.004(A)(2), (H), and (J), and (M)(1) and (2).
+The following provisions apply to CommonHealth applicants and members who are described in 130 CMR 519.012(B)(1): 130 CMR 505.004(A)(2), (H) and (J), and (M)(1) and (2).

 (C) Financial Eligibility.
-Financial eligibility for all MassHealth CommonHealth applicants and members is based on the regulations in 130 CMR 506.000: Health Care Reform: MassHealth: Financial Requirements.
+Financial eligibility for all MassHealth CommonHealth applicants and members is based on 130 CMR 506.000: Health Care Reform: MassHealth: Financial Requirements.
 130 CMR 520.000: MassHealth: Financial Eligibility does not apply.

-(D) Medicare Premium Payment.
+(D) Medicare Premium Payment

-(1) MassHealth also pays the cost of the monthly Medicare Part B premium through the Qualifying Individual program under 130 CMR 519.011(B) on behalf of members who meet the requirements of 130 CMR 505.004: MassHealth CommonHealth and who have modified adjusted gross income of the MassHealth Disabled Adult household that is less than or equal to 135% of the FPL.
+(1) MassHealth also pays the cost of the monthly Medicare Part B premium through the Qualifying Individual Program under 130 CMR 519.011(B) on behalf of members who meet the requirements of 130 CMR 505.004: MassHealth CommonHealth and who have modified adjusted gross income of the MassHealth disabled adult household that is less than or equal to 135% of the federal poverty level.

-(2) The coverage described in 130 CMR 505.004(L)(1) begins on the first day of the month following the date of the MassHealth eligibility determination and may be retroactive up to three months prior to the date the application was received by MassHealth.
+(2) The coverage described in 130 CMR 505.004(L)(1) begins on the first day of the month following the date of the MassHealth eligibility determination and may be retroactive up to the first day of the third calendar month before the month of application.

 519.013: MassHealth Family Assistance

 (A) Eligibility Requirements.
-MassHealth Family Assistance is available to community residents 65 years of age or older who meet the following requirements:
+MassHealth Family Assistance is available to community residents 65 years of age and older who meet the following requirements:

-(1) are qualified noncitizens barred, as described in 130 CMR 518.003(A)(2): Qualified Noncitizens Barred, nonqualified individual lawfully present, as described in 130 CMR 518.003(A)(3): Nonqualified Individual Lawfully Present, or a nonqualified PRUCOL, as described in 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (Nonqualified PRUCOLs)
+(1) are qualified noncitizens barred, as described in 130 CMR 518.003(A)(2): Qualified Noncitizens Barred; nonqualified individuals lawfully present, as described in 130 CMR 518.003(A)(3): Nonqualified Individuals Lawfully Present; or nonqualified persons residing under color of law (nonqualified PRUCOLs), as described in 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (Nonqualified PRUCOLs),

-(a) with the countable income amount, as defined in 130 CMR 520.009: Countable-income Amount, of the individual or married couple living together is less than or equal to 100% of the federal poverty level (FPL);
+(a) with the countable-income amount, as defined in 130 CMR 520.009: Countable-income Amount, of the individual or married couple living together less than or equal to 100% of the federal poverty level (FPL);

-(b) with the countable assets of an individual are $2,000 or less, and those of a married couple living together are $3,000 or less; and
+(b) with the countable assets of an individual $2,000 or less and those of a married couple living together $3,000 or less; and

-(c) without health insurance, or access to health insurance; or
+(c) without health insurance or access to health insurance; or

-(2) are nonqualified PRUCOL, as described in 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (Nonqualified PRUCOLs),
+(2) are nonqualified PRUCOLs, as described in 130 CMR 518.003(C): Nonqualified Persons Residing under Color of Law (Nonqualified PRUCOLs),

-(a) with modified adjusted gross income of the MassHealth MAGI household as described in 130 CMR 506.000: Health Care Reform: MassHealth: Financial Requirements between 100 and 300% of the federal poverty level (FPL); and
+(a) with modified adjusted gross income of the MassHealth MAGI household, as described in 130 CMR 506.000: Health Care Reform: MassHealth: Financial Requirements, between 100% and 300% of the FPL; and

-(b) without health insurance, or access to health insurance.
+(b) without health insurance or access to health insurance.

 (B) Financial Standards Not Met.
-Individuals described in 130 CMR 519.013(A)(1) whose income, assets, or both exceed the standards set forth in 130 CMR 519.013(A) may establish eligibility for MassHealth Family Assistance by reducing their assets in accordance with 130 CMR 520.004: Asset Reduction, meeting a deductible as described at 130 CMR 520.028 through 520.035, or both.
+Individuals described in 130 CMR 519.013(A)(1) whose income, assets, or both exceed the standards set forth in 130 CMR 519.013(A) may establish eligibility for MassHealth Family Assistance by reducing their assets in accordance with 130 CMR 520.004: Asset Reduction, meeting a deductible as described at 130 CMR 520.028 through 130 CMR 520.035, or by both.

-(D) Benefits.
+(C) Benefits.
 Individuals eligible for MassHealth Family Assistance are eligible for medical benefits on a fee-for-service basis as defined in 130 CMR 515.001: Definition of Terms.
 These medical benefits are described in MassHealth regulations at 130 CMR 450.105(G): MassHealth Family Assistance.